xm-71/SuperHeroDataBase-with-picture-upload/README.md

 * Express
 * Mongoose
 * filepicker
+* firebase

+## In development
+* user login
+* user will be able to comment on other uploads
+* like an outfit

 ## Getting Started

-SuperHeroDatabase uses NPM to manage development dependecies
+RMO uses NPM to manage development dependecies

 Install node if necessary